dmis-lab/bc7-chem-id/README.md

   * **[This paper](https://academic.oup.com/database/article/doi/10.1093/database/baac074/6726385)**(8 pages) is an extension of the short system description paper above and is published on ***DATABASE*** in 2022.
 This paper details the motivation for selecting each system component and method.
 In addition, the limitations of the current system are discussed through error analysis of the model.

 ## Requirements
+This repository has been tested on Python==3.8, PyTorch==1.9.0, and Transformers=4.8.2.
+See the `requirements.txt` file and instructions below.

 ```bash
 # Download this project
 git clone https://github.com/dmis-lab/bc7-chem-id.git